AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 #### 13.1.1.
 Reception

-- ENTER vertical farm through the glass door on the right side
+- ENTER vertical farm through the door on the right side

 #### 13.1.2.
 Vertical Farm